 Michelle Rolley sees clients in our Bloomington location.
 She has flexible daytime, evening and weekend appointments.

 Gregory J. Skibinski, MA, LCPC, CADC, CSAT, CMAT

 Greg received both his Bachelor of Science Degree and his Master’s Degree in Human Developmental Counseling from Bradley University.
 He is a (LCPC) Licensed Clinical Professional Counselor, a (CADC) Certified Alcohol and other Drug Counselor, and a (CSAT) Certified Sexual Addictions Therapist and has worked with clients in a variety of setting including social services and addiction recovery centers.

 Greg specializes in working with individuals and their spouses with regards to chemical and behavioral abuse and dependency issues.
 In addition, Greg specializes in working with families and children in crisis with social, emotional, and behavioral issues including anxiety, depression, and conduct disorders.

-Greg Skibinski is the Directory of our Morton location and sees clients in our Peoria location.
+Greg is an Executive Director at Agape Counseling and he sees clients in our Morton location.

 Dawn Smith, LCPC

 Mrs. Smith completed her undergraduate work in Psychology at Trinity International University.
 She received her Master’s in Rehabilitation Counseling at University of Illinois in Champaign.
 She is a Licensed Clinical Professional Counselor.

 Professionally, Mrs. Smith has worked with individuals with disabilities for over 10 years.Her experience includes providing career counseling, workplace accommodations, supervising an early intervention program for children birth to three, an inclusive child care, and a support program for parents with children with disabilities.
 She has also worked with college students with various disabilities to support them in their studies.